Nissan denies reported plans to split with Renault

 "The Renault-Nissan alliance is not dead!
 Soon we will show you why," he said in an interview published Tuesday.

 "I ask myself, where does this sort of information come from?
-I am not sure it comes from a place of goodwill," Senard said.
+I am not sure it comes from a place of goodwill."

-At the close on the Tokyo market, Nissan dropped 2.96 percent to 618 yen despite the firm company denial.
+Meanwhile in Paris, French Economy Minister Bruno Le Maire dismissed the report as "malicious information" in an interview on the French TV station CNEWS.

+He said it aimed to "destabilise the group, cause trouble at a moment when, on the contrary, we are in the process of rehabilitating the alliance between Renault and Nissan, which had indeed gone through a rough patch".

 The 20-year partnership between Nissan and Renault, whose alliance is based on cross-shareholdings without a joint structure, has been badly shaken by the Ghosn scandal.